Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/introduction.rst

 but not global properties such as location or rotation.

 You can only modify the mesh of the objects you are editing.
-To modify other objects you need to leave, select them and re-enter Edit Mode.
+To modify other objects you can leave edit-mode, select another object and enter edit-mode, or use :ref:`3dview-multi-object-mode`.

 *Edit Mode* has the following header in the 3D View: